• Skip to primary navigation

 How to make your own Flaxseed meal

+We usually purchase whole flax seeds in the bulk bins and make our own flax meal at home.
 All you need is a blender, food processor, or even a coffee grinder!
 It’s easy and saves you money!
-I usually make a batch of this and store in the fridge to use as needed.

 Put whole flaxseeds into a blender to make your own flaxmeal!